Moving to Ventura County?

 Now we’re going to head east over the mountainous Conejo Grade to Westlake Village and Thousand Oaks, with beautiful mountains, forests and established trees.
 They’re also busier, have more traffic and closer to LA.

-Thousand Oaks, Suburban, Mountain Views, Beautiful Trees and LA Access
+Suburban, Mountain Views, Beautiful Trees and LA Access

-Westlake Village, Breathtaking Mountain Views and Lakes
+Breathtaking Mountain Views and Lakes

 We refer to Westlake Village as the Swiss Alps of Southern California because you have these beautiful mountains and lakes and really high end custom homes.